giprocida/Debezium-practical-examples/README.md

 INSERT INTO customers (id, first_name, last_name, email, phone) VALUES (1050, 'John', 'Doe', 'john.doe@acme.com', '123-456-7890');
 ```

 Now, if you look at your consumer, you will notice that a new line appeared because a new schema version was used for the newly added row, which is necessary to accommodate the structural changes in the table.
-This ensures data integrity and proper deserialization by consumers.

 To verifity that a new schema was added, list all schema versions: